tulu/chrome-extension-npm-faves/README.md

 ## Why?

-As developers we start new projects every now and then and probably we use the same npm packages over and over.
+As developers we start new projects every now and then and probably we use the same node packages over and over.
 These are great pieces of code that by using them allow us to focus on our main problems to solve.

 The issue is that once we start the project we need to take the packages from somewhere.
-We may copy them from another package.json file, clone a template repo or maybe we already have the `npm insall` snippet stored in a file.
+We may copy them from another `package.json` file, clone a template repo or maybe we already have the `npm install` snippet stored in a file.

 Another common issue is when you find a great package that you want to try but then you forget about it.
 This happens to me a lot.